 Modern cataract surgery technology allows for a quick and painless procedure, usually 15 to 30 minutes with a rapid recovery time.
 The use of a topical and/or local anesthetic means you can be in and out of the surgical center the same day with no overnight stay.

-The procedure begins with an incision in the cornea so small that stitches are rarely needed.
+The cataract surgery procedure begins with an incision in the cornea so small that stitches are rarely needed.
 Then begins a process called phacoemulsification, or "phaco" for short.
 A rapidly oscillating ultrasonic probe is placed through the incision and used to break up the cloudy lens into small pieces.
 The tip of this same probe is used to suction out the broken-up pieces.
 The new lens is then inserted, and the recovery begins.

 Some offices now have the capability of making these incisions with a laser.